 Essays must be written by a single author; co-authored essays are not accepted.

 Use of generative AI is not allowed.
 Entries will be disqualified if any AI-generated content is identified.
 We reserve the right to follow up accordingly if any doubts related to AI use arise, and to make relevant judgements on a case-by-case basis.

 Please indicate the number of words at the end of the essay.

 Entrants are not allowed to submit their entries to other competitions before the result of the Rule of Law Essay Competition is announced.

 Once submitted, the essay entry is considered final.
 We do not allow participants to modify an entry after it has been received.

 Entries via post will not be returned.
 Please make a copy as necessary before submission.

 Winners of the Rule of Law Essay Competition accept that the copyright of their essays belongs to Faculty of Law, The University of Hong Kong.
 Written consent must be obtained prior to any republishing or repurposing of the essays.

 The organiser has the discretion to disqualify incomplete entries or those that do not adhere to the above guidelines, copyright, or any other applicable laws or regulations and to reclaim prizes awarded.

-The results of the Competition will be announced in February 2023 on the ROLE website (www.role.hku.hk).
-Winners will be informed directly.
+The results of the Competition will be announced in February 2024 on the ROLE website (www.role.hku.hk).
+Winners will also be informed individually by email.